MikolajFrycz/TheRemainingOfUsGame/README.md

 Strafe, shoot, reload and slay zombies for as long as you can!

 ## Installation
-Simply unrar the package and run the .exe file.
+Just download the TheRemainingOfUs.rar and simply unrar the package and run the .exe file.

 ## Assets
 All the used graphics were created by me in MS Paint on maximum zoom